---

 from pathlib import Path

-A fresh Django project uses SQLite by default, but we need to switch to PostgreSQL.
+A fresh Django project uses SQLite by default, but you need to switch to PostgreSQL.

 # Database